iPad 6 Wi-Fi Right Antenna Replacement

 Step 33

-- Unscrew those three 1.4 mm Phillips #000 screws from the display cable bracket and let’s get this show on the road!
+- Gently unscrew those three tiny 1.4 mm Phillips #000 screws securing the display cable bracket – easy does it!

 Step 34